COMMUNITY REDEVELOPMENT, INC. ANNOUNCES BOARD OF DIRECTORS ACTIONS

 Annapolis based Community Redevelopment Affirms Plans to Enhance Stockholder Value and Updates Board Governance

-Community Redevelopment, Inc. (OTCMKTS:CRDV)ANNAPOLIS, MARYLAND, UNITED STATES, July 8, 2022 /EINPresswire.com/ -- Community Redevelopment, Inc. (CRDV), today announced a series of planned business and corporate governance actions consistent with the Company’s efforts to drive long-term value creation for all stakeholders.
+The actions taken today at our Board of Directors meeting serve as the foundation to achieve our mission and create long-term value for our stockholders.”ANNAPOLIS, MARYLAND, UNITED STATES, July 11, 2022 /EINPresswire.com/ -- Community Redevelopment, Inc. (CRDV), today announced a series of planned business and corporate governance actions consistent with the Company’s efforts to drive long-term value creation for all stakeholders.

 Garfield Antonio, CRDV President, said, “Since becoming President of CRDV in the Fall of 2021, I have been committed to building a team that has a comprehensive understanding of real estate so we can begin making investments in real estate, technology, and finance.
 The actions taken today at our Board of Directors meeting serve as the foundation to achieve our mission and create long-term value for our stockholders.”